britecharts/britecharts/README.md

 > Britecharts is a client-side **reusable Charting Library** based on [D3.js v4][1] that allows easy and intuitive use of charts and components that can be composed together creating amazing visualizations.

-Britecharts components have been written in ES2015 with a Test Driven methodology so they are **fully tested**, and we are commited to keep them that way.
+Britecharts [components][32] have been written in ES2015 with a Test Driven methodology so they are **fully tested**, and we are commited to keep them that way.

 ## Key Features